wp-plugins/embedplus-for-wordpress/readme.txt

 Plugin Name: Advanced YouTube Embed by Embed Plus Plugin URI: http://www.embedplus.com
 Author URI: http://www.embedplus.com
-Tags: analytics, vlog, vlogging, video blogging, seo, statistics, view count, play count, video seo, youtube analytics, video analytics, youtube seo, google analytics, advanced youtube, youtube plugin, youtube shortcode, embed youtube, embedplus youtube, academic, annotations, digg, DVD chapter markers, educational, embed, embed plus, embedplus, entertainment, google+, google plus, instant replay, looping, movable zoom, play, playback, plugin, real-time reactions, reddit, scene skipping, slomo, slow motion, social, teacher, tool, tv, twitter, video, web videos, youtube, embed videos, HD, height, width, crop, chapters, object, iframe, manage, manage youtube, media, plugin, smart, widget, flash, flv, swf, wizard, editor, embedding, youtube player, shortcode, smart youtube playback, action, sports, youtube embed, advanced youtube embed, wordpress youtube embed, advanced youtube embedding, embedding youtube, google+, youtube embedding, facebook, video plugin, autohd, auto hd, auto replay
+Tags: rich snippets, analytics, vlog, vlogging, video blogging, seo, takedown, youtube seo, statistics, view count, play count, video seo, youtube analytics, video analytics, youtube seo, google analytics, advanced youtube, youtube plugin, youtube shortcode, embed youtube, embedplus youtube, academic, annotations, digg, DVD chapter markers, educational, embed, embed plus, embedplus, entertainment, google+, google plus, instant replay, looping, movable zoom, play, playback, plugin, real-time reactions, reddit, scene skipping, slomo, slow motion, social, teacher, tool, tv, twitter, video, web videos, youtube, embed videos, HD, height, width, crop, chapters, object, iframe, manage, manage youtube, media, plugin, smart, widget, flash, flv, swf, wizard, editor, embedding, youtube player, shortcode, smart youtube playback, action, sports, youtube embed, advanced youtube embed, wordpress youtube embed, advanced youtube embedding, embedding youtube, google+, youtube embedding, facebook, video plugin, autohd, auto hd, auto replay
 Requires at least: 2.9
 Tested up to: 3.8
-Stable tag: 3.6
+Stable tag: 4.0
 License: GPLv3 or later

 YouTube embed plugin.
-Enhanced playback and engagement of each YouTube embed.
-Optional analytics dashboard to track your Youtube embed performance.
+Enhances playback and engagement of each YouTube embed.
+Add optional SEO tags, analytics, takedown alerts and more!

 == Description ==

-Advanced YouTube Embed is a plugin that enhances the videos you embed in your WordPress blog.
-It's a feature-rich and smart upgrade to the standard YouTube embed. **[By just pasting a YouTube link](http://s.wordpress.org/extend/plugins/embedplus-for-wordpress/screenshot-1.jpg?r=618112),** you'll not only get the features of YouTube's standard embed, but also extra playback options, relevant user-generated content, video reactions beyond YouTube.com comments (e.g., Google+, Reddit, and Twitter), and user-friendly video analytics support to supplement Google Analytics.
-Use the plugin to **automatically** enhance the viewer experience and engagement around the YouTube embeds you add to your blog, for **free**.
+Advanced YouTube Embed is a plugin that enhances the YouTube videos you embed in your WordPress site.
+It's a feature-rich and smart upgrade to the standard YouTube embed. **[By just pasting a YouTube link](http://s.wordpress.org/extend/plugins/embedplus-for-wordpress/screenshot-1.jpg),** you'll not only get the features of YouTube's standard embed, but also extra playback options, relevant user-generated content, video reactions beyond YouTube.com comments (e.g., Google+, Reddit, and Twitter).
+With our free wizard, you can also customize your YouTube embeds with third-party annotations, chapters, and more.

-Install Advanced YouTube Embed and you and your visitors see the following features for each YouTube embed:
+More specifically, Advanced YouTube Embed can provide you and your visitors with the following features for each YouTube Embed:

 * Video Reactions - Discussions around a YouTube video you embed might be happening all over the web, not just YouTube.com.
 This feature allows your visitors to read them right from your blog.
 We have a growing list of communities that includes Digg, Google+, Reddit, and Twitter.
 Recent YouTube.com comments can also be displayed by the plugin.
 * Timed Annotations - Now you can add annotations to a YouTube embed even if you don't own the YouTube channel.
 Use it to display captions, links, calls-to-action, etc at a specific time during playback.